O'CONNOR, Hugh Patrick

 |New Zealand Memorials|

-Hugh died in 1951 at Wairoa where he had lived since the late 1930s.
-Hugh had married May BEACHEN in 1920.
-After May died in 1936, Hugh married Ivy.
+Hugh had died in 1951 at Wairoa where he had lived since the late 1930s.
+As his graqndson recounted, after May died in 1936 Hugh had married Ivy.
 In early 1952, Hugh's elder son, Eric Hugh O'CONNOR, applied for the grant of Letters of Administration in regard to his father's estate, effects and credits, since Hugh had left no Will.
 His siblings - Alan Lloyd O'Connor, June Mills, Gwendolyn May McKenzie and Nola Margaret O'Connor, as well as his step-mother, Ivy, consented to this application.

 Hugh's granddaughter, Cheryl Neame recounted: "Hugh named his house in Wairoa "Studholme" after the property his parents held near Waimate ...
 I remember my father saying Hugh had a fine singing voice".

 NZ Defence Force Personnel Records (Archives NZ Ref.
 AABK 18805 W5549 0087646) [04 December 2014]; Probate Record, 1952, Timaru Court (Archives New Zealand/FamilySearch) [05 December 2014]; NZ BDM Indexes (DIA historical records) [04 December 2014]; NZ Electoral Rolls (ancestry.com.au) [05 December 2014]; Wairoa Cemetery headstone transcription (South Canterbury Branch NZSG cemetery records microfiche) [15 September 2016]; SCRoll web submission from C Neame, 24 February 2015; SCRoll web submission by P O'Connor, 24 May 2019

 Licensed under a Creative Commons Attribution-NonCommercial 4.0 International License unless otherwise stated.